Baron von Steuben and Well Regulated American Volley Fire

 Why?

 It’s not just ridiculous adherence to meaningless tradition (although I thought so when they did it to me).
 It’s so you learn how to operate as a team.
-ROTC students and service academy cadets learn how to march and then take turns giving commands to their marching classmates, as a means of learning how to lead.
+Basic trainees, NCO leadership school attendees, ROTC students and service academy cadets learn how to march and then (with the exception of the basics) take turns giving commands to their marching classmates, as a means of learning how to follow, an essential prerequisite of learning how to lead.

 Von Steuben found teaching Colonials quite a challenge.
 According to P. Lockhart, von Steuben wrote in his diary: